hcarnes/hcarnes.github.io/_posts/2019-2-17-symbols-iterators.markdown

 It's pretty easy to jump on the modern `for loop` bandwagon simply because it's more readable and maintainable.
 Another great thing about the modern `for loop` is that the index variable is immutable, which decreases the chances for errors.

-One thing you may have noticed, however, it's not so obvious how you would access the index with the modern `for loop` because the code directly ensure we operate on the desire element without the index being involved at all.
-Meet the `entries()` function of `Array`.
+One thing you may have noticed, however, it's not so obvious how you would access the index with the modern `for loop` because the code automatically ensures we operate on the desire element without the index being involved at all.
+One solution to this problem is to implement the `entries()` function of `Array`.
 This handy function returns an iterator, which has a key and a value.
-If you iterate over the iterator returned by `entries`,you can access both the index and the value of that index in the original `colors` array.
+If you iterate over the iterator returned by `entries()`, you can access both the index and the value of that index in the original `colors` array.

 ```javascript
 const colors = ['red', 'blue', 'pink', 'green']